 Engineer and Surveyor Profiles

 Since its founding in 1920, NCEES has focused on providing services to advance licensure and facilitate mobility among the licensing jurisdictions.
-In this ongoing series of profiles, we will explore the benefits of licensure and how professional engineers and professional surveyors around the world are working on a daily basis to safeguard the health, safety and welfare of the public.
+In this ongoing series of profiles, NCEES will explore the benefits of licensure and how professional engineers and professional surveyors are working on a daily basis to safeguard the health, safety, and welfare of the public.

 Kevin Edwards, P.E., MBB

 I work with the Bechtel leadership team on developing and implementing an actionable strategy that advances diverse teams and a more inclusive culture across the company.
 As an engineer and the Chief Diversity and Inclusion Officer, I bring together the passion, the vision, and the implementation rigor that we bring to every project we work on.
 We are applying our project execution thinking to diversity and inclusion goals.
 We define deliverables, implement actions, and measure progress.
 We understand the value of diversity and inclusion for our business as it advances our delivery to customers and enables us to be an employer of choice in an increasingly competitive environment.
 We are now focusing on implementing action plans that will bring measurable results.
 It is highly rewarding work, especially in this moment in history.

 When and how did you know you wanted to pursue engineering as a career?